ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### SQL Injection With Turbine

 Indica mais uma vulnerabilidade associada a SQL Injection.
-A mensagem que aparece é esta:

 > _The input values included in SQL queries need to be passed in safely.
 Bind variables in prepared statements can be used to easily mitigate the risk of SQL injection.
 Turbine API provide a DSL to build query with Java code.
 Alternatively to prepare statements, each parameter can be escaped manually.
 For more information checkout the CWE-89 \(_[_https://cwe.mitre.org/data/definitions/89.html_](https://cwe.mitre.org/data/definitions/89.html)_\) advisory._